MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 description: "Learn how to configure and use Cloud Site List Management for IE mode using the Microsoft 365 Admin Center."
 ---

-# Cloud Site List Management for IE mode (Public Preview)
+# Cloud Site List Management for IE mode

 This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 Admin Center.